Just89/DungeonWarrior/README.md

 Scripting language:       CSharp  <br/>
 Framworks:                XNA  <br/>
-development environment:  Microsoft Visual Studio 2010  <br/>
+Development environment:  Microsoft Visual Studio 2010  <br/>

 General description:
 This creation was my first experience with OOP C# XNA for Xbox360.
 I thought it would be fun to make a retro ladder